 Dog Trainer Prep School

 Price includes a $500 non-refundable deposit that is due upon acceptance to the program.
 The balance is due at the start of the course.
 Total cost includes tuition, all books and materials needed for the program and a one-year membership with APDT (Association of Professional Dog Trainers).
 Proceeds from tuition and fees support the animals and programs at OHS.

 To apply for admission, please submit a cover letter explaining why you are interested and your goals for the program, and a copy of your resume highlighting relevant experience in animal care, customer service, training, etc.

 Apply in person by bringing your resume and cover letter to one of our Informational Sessions.
 Applications may also be submitted via email.
 Applications received prior to October 1, 2014 will not be reviewed.

 Due to the limited number of students accepted in the program, a phone, email or in person interview may be done prior to acceptance.

-Please email us with questions or if you would like to be notified when the 2015 schedule is announced.
+Please email us with questions or if you would like to be notified when the Fall 2015 schedule is announced.